Every feature in CoPa

 Calendar sync to Google, Apple, Outlook

-This matters because the alternative — keeping your custody schedule in one app and the rest of your life in another — is friction you live with every day.
+This matters because keeping your custody schedule in one app and the rest of your life in another is friction you live with every day.
 We removed it.

 Structured messaging